BBC-Data-Unit/council-debt-2023/README.md

 High levels of local authority debt would see residents face an "extreme and long-lasting" impact on local services, the Public Accounts Committee warned.

-But council leaders said years of under-funding meant they had been forced to take out loans and invest in commercial properties just to keep services running.
+But council leaders said years of government under-funding meant they had been forced to take out loans and invest in commercial properties just to keep services running.

 ## Background and briefing